wumss/seminar/pages/write-markdown.md

 # Write Talk Summaries

 Talk summaries can be written in Markdown.
 Currently, the flavor of Markdown we use is Julia flavored markdown.

-A few of the details about Julia flavored markdown:
+If you are already familiar with Markdown, here are a few of the specific details about Julia flavored markdown:

 - Enclose inline math like ``` ``x = \frac{a}{b}`` ```.
 We support a large
   amount of LaTeX, including the AMS math libraries.